Is your Kate Spade bag or wallet fake? That’s the question at hand.

-Playful sophistication is the hallmark of Kate Spade New York, and since the brand’s launch in 1993, women on every continent have been splurging on its sleek, utilitarian and adorably colorful bags.
-But when a peek at the pricetag makes a fashionista grapple with style vs. smart spending, she might be likely to fall prey to a too-good-to-be-true deal.
+Playful sophistication is the hallmark of Kate Spade New York, and since the brand’s launch in 1993, women on every continent have been splurging on the brand’s sleek, utilitarian and adorably colorful bags.
+But when a peek at the price tag makes a fashionista grapple with style vs. smart spending, she might be likely to fall prey to a too-good-to-be-true deal.

 1. Location, Location, Location

 Kate Spade retailers are found in every state and every continent, but those are mainly department stores, luxury boutiques and Kate Spade stores.
 If you didn’t find your prospective purchase at one of these retailers, it’s safe to say it’s a fake.

 2. The Label

 On a real Kate Spade bag, a label with a country of origin will be sewn into the bag’s interior.
 There will also be a label sewn onto the front of the bag.
 On bags made since the year 2000, the label will say “Kate Spade New York” — unless it’s part of a special collection.
 In that case, it will say something like “Decade” or “Maira Kalman” below the name.
 If one of these labels is missing, it’s definitely a fraud.